How Much Does It Cost to Finish an Attic?

 What Factors Influence the Cost of Finishing an Attic?

 As you may have guessed from the wide-ranging estimates above, the cost of finishing an attic can vary a lot depending on what’s involved and what materials you use.
-Here are some major factors that can affect how much it costs to finish an attic:
+Here a look at some major factors that can affect how much it costs to finish an attic.

 • Square footage: How large your attic is will play a big role in the total costs involved in remodeling.
 The bigger an attic is, the more materials required and the more time it will take to finish it, which translates to additional labor costs.